awsdocs/amazon-redshift-management-guide/doc_source/copy-unload-iam-role.md

 # Authorizing COPY, UNLOAD, and CREATE EXTERNAL SCHEMA Operations Using IAM Roles<a name="copy-unload-iam-role"></a>

 You can use the [COPY](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command to load \(or import\) data into Amazon Redshift and the [UNLOAD](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) command to unload \(or export\) data from Amazon Redshift\.
 When you use Amazon Redshift Spectrum, you use the [CREATE EXTERNAL SCHEMA](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_EXTERNAL_SCHEMA.html) command to specify the location of an Amazon S3 bucket that contains your data\.
-When you run the COPY, UNLOAD, or CREATE EXTERNAL SCHEMA commands, you must provide security credentials that authorize your Amazon Redshift cluster to read or write data to and from your target destination, such as an Amazon S3 bucket\.
+When you run the COPY, UNLOAD, or CREATE EXTERNAL SCHEMA commands, you must provide security credentials\.
+These credentials authorize your Amazon Redshift cluster to read or write data to and from your target destination, such as an Amazon S3 bucket\.
 The preferred method to supply security credentials is to specify an AWS Identity and Access Management \(IAM\) role\.
 For COPY and UNLOAD, you can provide AWS access keys\.
 For information about creating an IAM role, see [Authorizing Amazon Redshift to Access Other AWS Services on Your Behalf](authorizing-redshift-service.md)\.

 The steps for using an IAM role are as follows:
 + Create an IAM role for use with your Amazon Redshift cluster\.
 + Associate the IAM role with the cluster\.
 + Include the IAM role's ARN when you call the COPY, UNLOAD, or CREATE EXTERNAL SCHEMA command\.

-In this topic you learn how to associate an IAM role with an Amazon Redshift cluster\.
+In this topic, you learn how to associate an IAM role with an Amazon Redshift cluster\.

 ## Associating IAM Roles with Clusters<a name="copy-unload-iam-role-associating-with-clusters"></a>

-After you have created an IAM role that authorizes Amazon Redshift to access other AWS services on your behalf, you must associate that role with an Amazon Redshift cluster before you can use the role to load or unload data\.
+After you have created an IAM role that authorizes Amazon Redshift to access other AWS services for you, you must associate that role with an Amazon Redshift cluster\.
+You must do this before you can use the role to load or unload data\.

-### Permissions Required to Associate an IAM Role with a Cluster<a name="w4aac23c24c28c17c11b5"></a>
+### Permissions Required to Associate an IAM Role with a Cluster<a name="w6aac23c24c28c17c11b5"></a>

 To associate an IAM role with a cluster, an IAM user must have `iam:PassRole` permission for that IAM role\.
 This permission allows an administrator to restrict which IAM roles a user can associate with Amazon Redshift clusters\.